 - More children are starting kindergarten better prepared for school than last year.
-Seventy-three percent (73%) of the entering kindergarten students were evaluated by their teachers as "fully" ready for kindergarten, a five percent (5%) increase over the previous year and a twenty-four percent (24%) increase since 2001-02.
+Seventy-eight percent (78%) of the entering kindergarten students were evaluated by their teachers as "fully" ready for kindergarten, a five percent (5%) increase over the previous year and a twenty-nine percent (29%) increase since 2001-02.
 This statistically significant increase occurred for both the composite score for Language and Literacy and Mathematical Thinking from 2001-02.
-The increase in Language and Literacy since 2001-02 is twenty-six percent (26%) and the increase in Mathematical Thinking is twenty-seven percent (27%). - English Language Learners are making significant progress compared to last year.
-The number of English Language Learners who were evaluated by their teachers as fully ready increased by five percent (5%) compared to last year's data and twenty-five percent (25%) since 2001-02. - African American children are making significant progress as well compared to last year.
-The number of African American children who were evaluated by their teachers as fully ready increased by seven percent (7%) compared to last year's data and thirty-two percent (32%) since 2001-02.
+The increase in Language and Literacy since 2001-02 is thirty-one percent (31%) and the increase in Mathematical Thinking is thirty-two percent (32%). - English Language Learners are making significant progress compared to last year.
+The number of English Language Learners who were evaluated by their teachers as fully ready increased by five percent (5%) compared to last year's data and thirty percent (30%) since 2001-02. - African American children are continuing to make progress as well.
+The number of African American children who were evaluated by their teachers as fully ready increased by two percent (2%) compared to last year's data and thirty-four percent (34%) since 2001-02.